 Self-review should be done a daily basis, while a trading plan review should be done on a weekly and monthly basis.

-At the end of each week and each month, go through all your charts for that time period.
+At the end of each week and each month, go through all of your charts for that time period.
 Look for problems or areas of improvement within the strategy itself.
-This is your "trading plan review."
+This is your trading plan review.
 Ask yourself questions like:

 - Did the price continue to move past my profit target with regularity?
 This may indicate that you could expand your profit target, extracting more profit (on average) from each trade.

 - Did the price stall and reverse just before my profit target?
 This means your profit target may be a bit too large.
 Reducing it may actually improve the profitability of your strategy.

 - Did the price often move just past your stop loss, then start moving toward your profit target again?
 This is a common problem and indicates your stop loss is poorly placed or the trade is poorly timed.
 Adjusting the stop loss or looking for a slightly later trade trigger will help alleviate this issue.

 - Does a certain time of day correlate to more losses or wins?
 The success of a strategy varies during different parts of a trading day.
 Stick to trading only during the high-profit times, and take a break during the times you notice poor results.

 There are a host of factors you can assess when it comes to your trading plan, but the four questions above will get you started.
 As you do daily, weekly, and monthly reviews of your trades, you will surely come up with some other ideas on how to improve your own trading and your trading system.

-One of the best ways to review your trades is to take snapshots of each trading day, with all your trade levels on them (entry, stop loss, profit target, and actual exit).
+One of the best ways to review your trades is to take screenshots throughout each trading day, with all your trading points on them (entry, stop loss, profit target, and actual exit).